thomas-lamiaux/rocq-prover.org/data/tool_pages/platform/principles.md

 ## Package inclusion process

-- Packages are typically included on user request via a github issue.
+- Packages are typically included on user request via a [GitHub issue](https://github.com/coq/platform/issues?q=is%3Aissue+label%3A%22kind%3A+package+inclusion%22).

 - Requests should contain a justification.
 Good justifications are usage of the package in a regular course or a course with more than 25 attendees or usage of the package as prerequisite in at least three other packages or research developments by authors other than the author of the original package.

 - The author(s) or current maintainer(s) of the package shall agree to the inclusion of their package in the Rocq Platform.
-This means that they agree to put reasonable effort into releasing a version of the package compatible with each new Rocq release shortly after every Rocq release and to maintain some relative stability between each release.
-The agreement of the authors is given via a comment in the respective github issue.
+This means that they agree to put reasonable effort into releasing a version of the package compatible with each new Rocq Prover release shortly after every release and to maintain some relative stability between each release.
+The agreement of the authors is given via a comment in the respective GitHub issue.

 - All the dependencies of a Platform package are also officially part of the Platform.
 This means in particular that, apart from dependencies that are outside the Rocq ecosystem and are well-known to be stable and well supported, the maintainers of the dependencies should also agree to the inclusion in the Platform and commit to keep producing new compatible releases which are relatively stable.
 As part of the stability commitment, maintainers should refrain from adding new dependencies that are not already part of the Platform without raising the question with the Platform maintainers.